lingui/js-lingui/website/docs/guides/plurals.md

 ```

 When `numBooks == 1`, this will render as *1 book* and for `numBook == 2` it will be *2 books*.

+Interestingly, for `numBooks == -1`, it will be *-1 book*.
+This is because the "one" plural form also applies to -1.
+It is therefore important to remember that the plural forms (such as "one" or "two") do not represent the numbers themselves, but rather *categories* of numbers.
+If you want to specify a message for an exact number, use [`exact matches`](/ref/message-format#plurals).

 > Funny fact for non-English speakers: In English, 0 uses plural form too, *0 books*.